 This was painted as an illustration for a scene from a fanfic by Narya_Flame: The Ways of Paradox.
 It’s set in modern St Andrews, Scotland.
 It’s a gentle and delightful story where Maglor from the Silmarillion meets some really engaging original characters, beautifully written with a real feel for both the Scottish setting and also daily university student life.

-But the next one is an entirely fantasy scene, set on a beach beyond the world, where the sea shines blue beneath the stars.
+The next one is an entirely fantasy scene, set on a beach beyond the world, where the sea shines blue beneath the stars.

 Angrod, Aegnor and a mermaid friend on the beach near Alqualondë.
 They were building sandcastles with Finrod and Turgon, but it all got a bit intense and competitive so Angrod and little Aegnor decided to go off and talk to a mermaid in the phosphorescent sea instead.